isaiaslucena/docker_ruby-rails/README.md

-# Docker image with ruby on rails
+# Ruby on Rails docker image